 A: It is hard to get a dark color in with the soy because it does not accept the dye as readily as the paraffin wax does.
 Even if you add a large amount of dye, it will not darken as much as paraffin.

 A: If making a lotion or massage candle, the Golden Brands 402, or 415 would be the best waxes to use.
 They are dermatologically tested, and have low melting points.
-Be sure to use fragrances and dyes that are also safe for use on skin.
+Be sure to use fragrances and dyes that are also safe for use on the skin.

 Q: Does wax have a shelf life?

 A: Paraffin wax will last almost indefinitely if it is kept in a room temperature environment and if it is kept from getting dirty or dusty.
 Soy wax has a shelf life of about 2 years when stored properly.
 We recommend keeping your soy wax in a climate-controlled room; some people will even store their soy wax in plastic containers like a Rubbermaid tub.

 Q: Why are there so many different waxes?

 A: There are different waxes formulated for different types of candles; you can choose from container, pillar, or votive, or even tart wax.
 Within each candle type, you may have a few waxes from which to choose.
 Each wax will have its benefits and maybe drawbacks depending on your preference.
 For example, within the container waxes we have, some are extremely soft and require only one pour, but there are some that are harder and require a second pour.
 Within the pillar waxes, you can choose a wax with a more consistent color throughout or one that has a mottled effect.
-For more information on the different waxes we offer, please see the Candle Waxes section of our Candle Making University.
+For more information on the different waxes we offer, please see the Intro to Candle Waxes section of our Candle Making University.

 Q: Do I have to use a certain type of wax?